SystemsApproach/private5g/software/gnb.rst

      sequenceNumber: 135

-Further down in the same ``omec-sub-provision`` section you will find two other blocks that need to be edited.
+Further down in the same ``omec-sub-provision`` section you will find two other blocks that also need to be edited.
 The first, ``device-groups``, assigns IMSIs to *Device Groups*.
 You will need to reenter the individual IMSIs from the ``subscribers`` block that will be part of the device-group:

 .. code-block::